Maggy (model): Career

-Maggy is of Scottish Canadian (her father Iain Gibb is a voice actor and narrator) and Japanese descent.
+Maggy is of Scottish Canadian (her father Iain Gibb is a voice actor and narrator) and Japanese descent (Japanese mother).
 As she spent her childhood in Halifax, Canada with relatives, she speaks both English and Japanese.
 In 2008, at the age of sixteen, she was scouted by her current agent, and won the Best Smile Award in the LesPros Girls Audition 2008.
 Then she made her debut in entertainment industry.
 In April 2009, she appeared in the sports news program Sport on Fuji TV.
 This show made her name popular.
 Since October 2014, she appears as a regular guest on NTV's variety show Hirunandesu! every Monday.
 She also hosts the variety show Buzz Rhythm with Japanese comedian Bakarhythm on NTV since April 2015.
 She also often participates in fashion events such as the Tokyo Girls Collection, and is part of the stable of magazine models Vivi and Cutie.

 She made her debut as an actress with the role Yona in the NHK drama Moribito: Guardian of the Spirit which started on November 25, 2017.
 Her first appearance in a movie was Tokyo Ghoul S where she played Margaret and it released on July 19, 2019.

 On September 20, 2020, Maggy started a YouTube channel called Maggie's Beauty and the Speed.
 The videos are about cars and her hobbies and primarily in Japanese.
 As of May 24, 2022 the channel has 95.8 thousand subscribers.